cosmos/interchain-security/docs/docs/adrs/adr-017-allowing-inactive-validators.md

 set of consumer chains.
 * Introduce extra per-consumer-chain parameters:
   * `MinStake`: is the minimum amount of stake a validator must have to be considered for validation on the consumer chain.
-  * `MaxValidatorRank`: is the maximum rank in the provider validator set that can validate on the consumer chain.
-For example, setting this to 1 means only the validator with the most stake can validate on the consumer chain.
   * `AllowInactiveVals`: is a boolean that determines whether validators that are not part of the active set on the provider chain can validate on the consumer chain.
 If this is set to `true`, validators outside the active set on the provider chain can validate on the consumer chain.
 If this is set to `true`, validators outside the active set on the provider chain cannot validate on the consumer chain.

 ## Risk Mitigations